akhilkedia/TranformersGetStable/bert_wiki_pretraining/README.md

 1. Run the file `run_bert_wiki.sh` to run the pretraining.
 1. Run the files `examples/run_mnli.sh`, `examples/run_qqp.sh`, `examples/run_race.sh` to run finetuning.

+You can rename the folder [.git.bak](.git.bak) to [.git](.git) to see the log/diff from upstream megatron code for this implementation.

 ## Original MEgatron README

 Megatron ([1](https://arxiv.org/pdf/1909.08053.pdf), [2](https://arxiv.org/pdf/2104.04473.pdf), and [3](https://arxiv.org/pdf/2205.05198)) is a large, powerful transformer developed by the Applied Deep Learning Research team at NVIDIA.
 This repository is for ongoing research on training large transformer language models at scale.
 We developed efficient, model-parallel ([tensor](https://arxiv.org/pdf/1909.08053.pdf), [sequence](https://arxiv.org/pdf/2205.05198), and [pipeline](https://arxiv.org/pdf/2104.04473.pdf)), and multi-node pre-training of transformer based models such as [GPT](https://arxiv.org/abs/2005.14165), [BERT](https://arxiv.org/pdf/1810.04805.pdf), and [T5](https://arxiv.org/abs/1910.10683) using mixed precision.